mParticle/docs/src/pages/integrations/google-analytics/event/index.md

 <aside className='warning'>
 <b>Google Analytics (Universal Analytics) Sunset Notice<br></b>
 On 7/1/2023, Google will sunset its Universal Analytics product which means all standard Universal Analytics properties will stop processing new hits starting that day.

-If you have a Google Analytics 360 property, your data will stop processing new hits on 10/1/2023.
+<em>If you have a Google Analytics 360 property, your data will stop processing new hits on 7/1/2024.</em>

 See <a href="https://support.google.com/analytics/answer/11583528?hl=en">Google's official notice</a> about their plans to sunset Universal Analytics for all details.

 Google recommends moving from UA to Google Analytics 4 (GA4).
 Fortunately, mParticle makes this transition easy for you.
 Please see our <a href="https://docs.mparticle.com/integrations/google-analytics-4/event/">GA4 documentation</a> for full setup instructions.
 Additionally, Google has <a href="https://support.google.com/analytics/answer/10759417">migration documentation</a> which may help in your migration to GA4.